-User experience design has really got deep into both enterprise and the consumer digital world.
-This has resulted in some interesting observations in terms of how product owners respond to UX services, depending on whether the product undergoing UX surgery falls into B2B or a B2C category.
+User experience design has really seeped deep into both enterprise and the consumer digital world.
+This has resulted in some interesting observations in terms of how clients/product owners respond of UX services, depending on whether the product undergoing UX surgery falls into B2B or a B2C category.

-Let’s Talk B2B Products: This landscape is changing and changing really fast.
-Competition is aggressive, and B2B companies have realized UX can give them an edge in the competitive landscape.
-Consumerisation of UX is on the roll; product owners no longer want to continue with the ugly face of their products.
+Let’s talk about the B2B products: This landscape is changing and changing really fast.
+Competition is aggressive, and B2B companies have realised UX can give them a lead in the competitive landscape.
+Consumerisation of UX is on the roll; product owners no more want to continue with the ugly face of their products.
 They are open to design companies who can perform a complete UX surgery on their products.
-They are open to revisit the product strategy, they are open to relook at the information architecture, they are really open to a new freshness UX designers bring on the table.
+They are open to relook at the product strategy, they are open to relook at the information architecture, they are really open to new freshness UX designers bring on the table.
 In short, they want to simplify the legacy which has grown into a beast.
-Unlike in the B2C world, enterprise product owners have a slight advantage.
+Unlike in the B2C world, enterprise product owners have a slightly upper hand.
 Their users are ‘paid’ to use the product.
-Whether the surgery is forced down-the-throat of the end users or is welcomed by them, they do not have an option to refuse.
-Keeping the pessimism aside; 99.9% times a UX surgery is like fresh air and takes the user experience to the next level.
+Whether the surgery is forced down-the-throat of the end users or is welcomed by them, they do not have the option to not use the product.
+Keeping the pessimism aside; 99.9% times a UX surgery is like fresh air and elevates the user experience to a next level.